 For FVTE investments carried at cost less impairment due to the absence of reliable fair value, the Group makes an assessment of whether there is an objective evidence of impairment for each investment by assessment of financial and other operating and economic indicators.
 Impairment is recognised if the estimated recoverable amount is assessed to be below the cost of the investment.
+Currently, the Group does not have any investments under this category.

-g) Impairment of assets (continued)
+- 3. SIGNIFICANT ACCOUNTING POLICIES (continued) - g) Impairment of assets (continued)